 Think about the role of a school mentor and how you’ll be impacting the children and young people you’re going to be working with.
 Try and centre your response around how you’ll be benefiting the children and how their success will contribute both to their learning and to the school as a whole.

 Interviewers could ask you about a wide range of issues that the children and young people you’ll be mentoring might face.
 They’ll want to know how you would respond to these issues and if you could effectively handle them.
 These could include things like how would you deal with an aggressive child, or a child with confidence issues, or how you might report any safeguarding concerns.
 You should be prepared to talk about a range of common issues that you might actually face in the job role and make sure you know how to deal with them the correct way.
 You’ll probably already have the knowledge you need from studying to work in education, but it’s good to re-familiarise yourself with your responsibilities and what you could face on the job in preparation for your interview.
+Recalling your own experiences of dealing with these issues would be ideal as it shows the interviewer that you can already handle the job.
+Using the STAR method to help structure your answer could be a good idea.

 Talk about both your qualifications and experience here.
 It’s important to not just emphasise the knowledge that you have from study, but also any practical experience you might have.
 Don’t just talk in general terms, as it’s good to talk about specific experiences and the impact you’ve had on the children you’ve worked with in the past.
 If you don’t have any experience then keep the focus on your studies but make sure you emphasise the particular strengths you have that will apply to the workplace.